 Cosmetic Science Advanced Degrees

 University of Cincinnati On-line degree program focusing on design, evaluation, and control of cosmetic products.
 Nationally acclaimed Master of Science in Pharmaceutical Science with emphasis in Cosmetic Science on-line.
 Lectures are offered asynchronously over the internet to accommodate the work and travel schedules of those who wish to take courses without distracting from current employment.
 Requires some visits to Cincinnati.
+They also offer an in-person version of this degree.
+Additionally, the University of Cincinnati now offers an undergraduate degree with a focus in cosmetic science program.

 Fairleigh Dickenson — M.A. in Science (Cosmetic Science Concentration).
 Fairleigh Dickinson University’s School of Natural Sciences offers a Master of Arts in Science with a concentration in Cosmetic Science.
 This concentration, the first of its kind in New Jersey, was implemented in 1982 with the support and approval of the Society of Cosmetic Chemists.
 Today, FDU’s Cosmetic Science program continues to fulfill the needs of those responsible for creating commercial products in the cosmetics, toiletries, and fragrance industries.
 It enables practitioners to learn the latest advances in their field and helps students to develop advanced skills that can lead to senior assignments in the cosmetics industry.
+These courses are taught by cosmetic industry professionals so in addition to learning to formulate, you will also make important connections that could lead to future employment.

 Long Island University (US) -M.S. in Pharmaceutics - The graduate program in cosmetic science provides an appropriate blend of course work in the areas of chemistry, pharmacology, toxicology, microbiology and pharmacy.
 These disciplines are coupled with their applications to the development and formulation of cosmetic products, and will serve to help the student to function more effectively in the cosmetic industry.